nesmamanasra/Question-Interview-Internship-PITA/README.md

  #### what is framework ?
  The framework is basic structure underlying a system, and It provides basic support for the structure being built.
+ #### What is the FE framework (frontend) ?
+ - React Framework
+ - Angular Framework
+ - Vue.js Framework
+ - Ember.js